kateolmstead/playnomics-ios/README.md

 Messaging Integration
 =====================
-This guide assumes you're already familiar with the concept of frames and messaging, and that you have all of the relevant `frames` setup for your application.
+This guide assumes you're already familiar with the concept of placements and messaging, and that you have all of the relevant `placements` setup for your application.

 If you are new to PlayRM's messaging feature, please refer to <a href="http://integration.playnomics.com" target="_blank">integration documentation</a>.

-Once you have all of your frames created with their associated `<PLAYRM-FRAME-ID>`s, you can start the integration process.
+Once you have all of your placements created with their associated `<PLAYRM-FRAME-ID>`s, you can start the integration process.

 ## SDK Integration

-We recommend that you preload all of your frames when your application loads, so that you can quickly show a frame when necessary:
+We recommend that you preload all placements when your application loads, so that you can quickly show a message when necessary:

 ```objectivec
 + (void) preloadFramesWithIds: (NSString *)firstFrameId, ...
 NS_REQUIRES_NIL_TERMINATION;